LTW85/Etherium-Forecast-Project/README.md

 **Step 1:** A .yaml file containing a workflow procedure is executed on a schedule - currently once a day.

-**Step 2:** The workflow runs the model_tuning.py script which performs the grid-search to find optimal values for changepoint_prior_scale and seasonality_prior_scale - based on contemporary market conditions.
+**Step 2:** The workflow runs the model_tuning.py script which performs the grid-search to find optimal values for changepoint_prior_scale, seasonality_prior_scale, and changepoint_range - based on contemporary market conditions.
 A model is then built using the optimal values and cross-validation is completed.
 Output is formatted in a user-friendly manner.
 The selected hyper-parameter values and performance metrics are then saved as .pickle files.

 **Step 3:** Both .pickle files are commited and pushed back to the Github repository via the workflow procedure

-**Step 4:** Everytime the Streamlit app in run, values are read in from the .pickle files for changepoint_prior_scale and seasonality_prior_scale.
+**Step 4:** Everytime the Streamlit app in run, values are read in from the .pickle files for changepoint_prior_scale, seasonality_prior_scale, and changepoint_range.
 A model is built using these values and the forecast is displayed.
 The current cross-validation performance metrics are also read in and displayed (14 day horizon).
 The Prohpet algorithm is very fast which helps to make this process viable using Github Actions.

 ## Notes and Acknowledgements
 A (free) Streamlit account is required in order to build the web app component.